Transurethral Water Vapor Thermal Therapy for Benign Prostatic Hyperplasia

 Ongoing and Unpublished Clinical Trials

-Some currently unpublished trials that might influence this review are listed in Table 6.
+Some currently unpublished trials that might influence this policy are listed in Table 6.

 Table 6.
 Summary of Key Trials